Tsukiji fish market

-The market is supervised by the Tokyo Metropolitan Central Wholesale Market (東京都中央卸売市場, Tōkyō-to Chūō Oroshiuri Shijō) of the Tokyo Metropolitan Bureau of Industrial and Labor Affairs.
+The market was supervised by the Tokyo Metropolitan Central Wholesale Market (東京都中央卸売市場, Tōkyō-to Chūō Oroshiuri Shijō) of the Tokyo Metropolitan Bureau of Industrial and Labor Affairs.

 Location

 The market is located near the Tsukijishijō Station on the Toei Ōedo Line and Tsukiji Station on the Tokyo Metro Hibiya Line.
 There were two distinct sections of the market as a whole, but after the transfer to Toyosu, only the outer market remains.

 The inner market (jōnai-shijō) was the licensed wholesale market, where approximately 900 licensed wholesale dealers operated small stalls and where the auctions and most of the processing of the fish took place.
 The outer market (jōgai-shijō) is a mixture of wholesale and retail shops that sell Japanese kitchen tools, restaurant supplies, groceries, and seafood, and many restaurants, especially sushi restaurants.
 Most of the shops in the outer market closed by the early afternoon.
-In the inner market visitors were only allowed in by 10.00 am (11.00 am by the time the market was moved), by which time the activity in the market had reduced significantly or almost ceased.
+Visitors were only admitted to the inner market from 10.00 am (11.00 am by the time the market was moved), by which time the activity in the market had reduced significantly or almost ceased.
+At times, the inner wholesale market was entirely closed to visitors.
 A small number of visitors however were allowed into the inner market in the early morning to see the tuna auction.